twollnik/YETI/docs/user/copert_hot_strategy.rst

 It can contain the optional column EF giving you the option to use fixed emission factors that are independent of speed.
 Values in EF will be used as the emission factor for the given vehicle and pollutant and will take precedence over the emission factor calculation with the copert methodology.
-If you want to used fixed emission factors for some vehicles and speed-depend emission factors for other vehicles, you can leave the EF blank for the vehicles that you want to use speed-dependent copert emission factors for.
+If you want to use fixed emission factors for some vehicles and speed-depend emission factors for other vehicles, you can leave the EF blank for the vehicles that you want to use speed-dependent copert emission factors for.

 - *VehicleName*: The name of a vehicle class.
 Needs to match the vehicle names in ``unified vehicle data >> VehicleName``